HIP-infrastructure/app-in-browser/README.md

 # app-in-browser

 `app-in-browser` allows controlling 3D accelerated graphic servers in the browser that will display a set of apps.
+Aditionnally, it mounts `Nextcloud` homedirs and group folders into the app containers.

 In order to deploy `app-in-browser` on Ubuntu 20.04, follow these steps.